BI-with-Sabbir/Power-Bi-Project/E-commerce Sales & Customer Analytics/Readme.md

    Introduce loyalty programs and bundle offers to increase per-customer revenue.

 4. **Improve Underperforming Products**
-   Investigate high return rate items to improve quality or adjust marketing strategies.
+   Investigate high-return rate items to improve quality or adjust marketing strategies.

 5. **Optimize Inventory for Seasonal Trends**
    Prepare for low sales periods (e.g., August) and capitalize on high-spending months like December and January.